 The foregoing argument on the use of waqfs as a means to protecting wealth against confiscation elicits two significant considerations: first is the composition and political culture of the Mamluk and Ottoman societies.
 Apart from being predominant Muslim societies, the prevailing political culture allowed victors to confiscate private properties from their victims exposing them to social, economic, and political ruin.
 This, undoubtedly, necessitated the placing of 'properties in a condition of untouchability'.
 As established by the present study, however, the 'Mamluk/Ottoman like' political culture did not exist in Kenya.
 This is, nevertheless, not to deny that there were seasoned politicians and Muslim administrators - liwalis and mudirs, who could be regarded as 'ruling elites' in the society associated with several waqfs.
-More so, though the administrative positions of the liwali and mudir were retained as part of the British colonial policy of indirect rule, the occupiers of such positions were very few in the Protectorate (only ten, according to Partridge and Gillard, 1995) to sustain the argument on using waqfs as a protection against confiscation of ill-gotten wealth.
+More so, though the administrative positions of the liwali and mudir were retained as part of the British colonial policy of indirect rule, the occupiers of such positions were very few in the Protectorate (only ten, according to Partridge and Gillard 1995) to sustain the argument on using waqfs as a protection against confiscation of ill-gotten wealth.

-More importantly, statistics drawn from National Housing and Population Census of 2009 by the KNBS place Muslims at 11.2 per cent, translating to about four point three million of the thirty eight million Kenyans.36 With the predominant Muslim regions falling way below national averages in the provision of socio-cultural services and general development (see Appendices 1 and 2), it clearly illustrates that Muslims are not only a minority, but also a marginalized group in a predominantly Christian society.
-Moreover, the institution of waqf is controlled by the government through a state agency, secular policies and civil institutions that not only make registration obligatory but also alienate normative precepts.
-Accordingly, this compounds the
+More importantly, statistics drawn from Kenya Population and Housing Census of 2009 by the KNBS place Muslims at 11.2%, translating to about four point three million of the thirty eight million Kenyans.
+With the predominant Muslim regions falling way below national averages in